What Is the Difference Between Implied and Express Contract?

 Within the scope of implied contracts, there also exist those that are implied by fact.
 These are just as legally binding as an express contract, and they come about as the result of actions and circumstances; declared intentions.

 An example of a contract implied by fact could be you asking for the fashion advice of a friend who is a personal stylist.
 You know what this friend does for a living and that she gets paid for her services.
 Should she then send you a bill after providing her professional advice, a court may decide that you need to pay that invoice, as you were seeking the advice of a professional personal stylist, even though a concrete contract had not been put in place.

 Implied contracts are sometimes also referred to as quasi-contracts.
 Even though they actually lack the mutual consent that typically required to consider a contract valid, the courts will often uphold them as a means of ensuring that one party is not being treated unjustly or taken advantage of by another party.

 If you need help with the differences between express and implied contracts, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.